graphhopper/directions-api/docs-matrix.md

 ## Limits and Counts

 One Matrix requests costs `N*M/2` requests.
-The maximimum number of points cannot exceed a certain number depending on the package, see the pricing in our dashboard.
-If you include out_array=paths the maximum number of points is currently 10 regardless of the package.
+Your requests should be under the Matrix API location limit which is calculated as (N+M)/2.
+This maximimum location number cannot exceed a certain number depending on the package, see the pricing in our dashboard.
+If you include out_array=paths the Matrix API location limit is currently 10 regardless of the package.

 ## Usage / Clients